 - Lack of Multicollinearity: It is assumed that there is little or no multicollinearity in the data.

-These variable consist of values such as 0 or 1 representing the presence and absence of categorical value.
+These variables consist of values such as 0 or 1 representing the presence and absence of categorical values.

 D2 = D1-1 Here D2, D1 = Dummy Variables